What Is Ringworm?

 When you get it between your toes, it’s what people call athlete’s foot.
 If it spreads to your groin, it’s known as jock itch.

-The telltale sign is a red, scaly patch or bump that itches.
+The telltale sign is a red, scaly patch on light skin or brown or gray patches on skin of color.
+You may also get bumps that itch.
 Over time, the bump turns into a ring- or circle-shaped patch.
 It may turn into several rings.
 The inside of the patch is usually clear or scaly.
 The outside might be slightly raised and bumpy.

 Ringworm on your scalp tends to start out as a bump or small sore.
 It may turn flaky and scaly, and your scalp may feel tender and sore to the touch.
 You may notice that your hair starts to fall out in patches.

 Ringworm is highly contagious.
 You can catch it in any of the following ways:

 - From another person.
 Ringworm often spreads by skin-to-skin contact.

 - From your pets.
 Rubbing or grooming Sparky?
 Wash your hands when you’re finished.
 It’s also very common in cows.

 - By touching objects.
 The fungus that causes ringworm can linger on surfaces, clothes, towels, and in combs and brushes.